lecy/CityBikeNYC/docs/index.md

 library( eeptools )
 ```

-This is the example of basic analysis of data with dplyr: [Basic analysis](Bikes_Markdown.html)

-Read initial bike dataset

 ```
 dat <- readRDS(gzcon(url("https://github.com/lecy/CityBikeNYC/raw/master/DATA/bikes.rds")))
 ```

 This folder contains usage statistics for one month of the NYC Citybike bike share system in January of 2015.
 It contains 285,552 unique trips from 44,073 users.

 The dataset is available on was downloaded from the public repository: https://s3.amazonaws.com/tripdata/index.html